 You can see a difference between Bose 300 vs 700 through our article.

-The Smart Soundbar 300 can be used as a starting point to upgrade your living room’s audio system, especially if you are looking for surround and bass modules.
+The Smart Soundbar 300 can be used as a starting point to upgrade your living room’s audio system, especially if you are looking for a surround and bass module.

 Hooke Audio hopes you find valuable information to help you make the best decision.
 If you have questions, don’t hesitate to ask us by comment below.